-Once assembled, a dashboard is shared with its intended audience.
-It can be shared publicly with everyone or with only people within your organization.
-In this context, there are some data source considerations to be made when it comes to secured or subscriber content.
+Once assembled, a dashboard can be shared.
+You can share the dashboard publicly with everyone or share it with people in your organization.
+When you share a dashboard, there are some data source considerations to be made regarding secured or subscriber content.

 Dashboards can include data from ArcGIS Server web services.
-These services may or may not have been secured.
-When secured, the dashboard will prompt the user for credentials when the service is being accessed.
-This prompt can be avoided if the shared secure service has had credentials stored.
-In this case, the service item will proxy requests to the service using the stored credentials.
+These services may be secured.
+If a service is secured, the dashboard prompts for credentials when the service is accessed.
+If the shared secure service has stored credentials, no prompt appears.
+In this case, the service item uses a proxy request to the service using the stored credentials.

-You can use the technique of proxying service requests to enable access to subscriber content as an alternative workflow to the one described below.
-In the case of premium subscriber content, consider limiting the usage of the shared service items by rate limiting or by designating specific referrer URLs or IP addresses that can access the service.
+You can use a proxy service request to enable access to subscriber content as an alternative to the workflow described below.
+In the case of premium subscriber content, consider limiting the use of the shared service items by rate limiting or by designating specific referrer URLs or IP addresses that can access the service.

-Dashboards can include data from the ArcGIS Living Atlas of the World (a curated subset of ArcGIS Online items maintained by Esri and the ArcGIS community).
-Much of the content found in the Living Atlas is available to the public with no restrictions.
-Other content, however, is not available publicly, and requires a subscription to an ArcGIS organization.
-This is referred to as subscriber content.
+Dashboards can include data from ArcGIS Living Atlas of the World.
+Much of the content in ArcGIS Living Atlas is available to the public with no restrictions.
+Other content, however, is not available publicly and requires a subscription to an ArcGIS organization.
+This content is referred to as subscriber content.

 - Subscriber content is the collection of layers published by Esri that requires an organizational subscription account to access.
 Subscriber content does not consume credits.

-- Premium content is a subtype of the subscriber content.
-Like subscriber content, premium content requires an organizational subscription account to access.
-The difference is that premium content consumes credits.
+- Premium content is a subtype of subscriber content.
+As with subscriber content, premium content requires an organizational subscription account to access.
+Premium content consumes credits.